-Like most head and neck cancers, oropharyngeal cancer is more common among older men with a mean age of 63.
-The male:female ratio is 2.7:1.
-However, recently, oropharyngeal cancer patients have become younger and more commonly female as HPV infection has emerged as an etiology.
-The risk of developing oropharyngeal cancer is 16 times higher in HPV-positive patients.
-In Europe and North America, HPV infection accounts for about 70 to 80% of oropharyngeal cancers.
-Nonetheless, tobacco and alcohol remain important risk factors for oropharyngeal cancer.
+As with most head and neck cancers, non-HPV related oropharyngeal cancer is more common among older men, with a median age of 61.
+Tobacco and alcohol remain important risk factors for oropharyngeal cancer.
 Patients who smoke more than 1.5 packs/day have about a 3-fold increased risk of cancer, and patients who drink 4 or more drinks/day have about a 7-fold increased risk.
 People who both drink and smoke heavily have 30 times the risk of developing oropharyngeal cancer.

 Oropharyngeal cancer symptoms vary slightly depending on the subsite but typically patients present with sore throat, dysphagia, odynophagia, dysarthria, and otalgia.
 A neck mass, often cystic, is a common presenting symptom of patients with oropharyngeal cancer.
-Because the symptoms of oropharyngeal cancer mimic those of common URIs, it often takes many months before patients are referred to a specialist.
+Because the symptoms of oropharyngeal cancer mimic those of common upper respiratory infections, it often takes many months before patients are referred to a specialist.

 All patients should undergo a direct laryngoscopy and biopsy before starting treatment to evaluate the primary lesion and to look for second primary lesions.
 Patients with confirmed carcinoma typically have neck CT with contrast, and most clinicians also do PET of the neck and chest.